18 July 2012 Damascus bombing: Perpetrators

-The bomber was reportedly a bodyguard of one of the meeting's attendants.
+The bomber was reportedly a bodyguard of one of the meeting's participants.
 The opposition, meanwhile, claimed that the cause of the explosion was not a suicide bomber, but a rebel insider who planted a bomb inside the building and detonated it remotely from a distant location.
 Another report said that the bomb was hidden in the briefcase of Syrian Interior Minister Mohammad al-Shaar, who was injured in the blast.

 The Salafist Liwa al-Islam ("Brigade of Islam") and the Free Syrian Army both claimed responsibility for the bombing.
 Louay Almokdad, the Free Syrian Army's logistical coordinator, claimed that the attack was perpetrated by a group of Free Syrian Army members in coordination with drivers and bodyguards working for Assad's high-ranking officials.

 It was further stated that the two explosive devices, one made of 25 pounds of TNT, and the other a smaller C-4 plastic-explosive device, had been put in the room days before the meeting by a person working for Hisham Ikhtiyar.

 According to a 2016 Daily Beast article, former Syrian general Mohamad Khalouf claimed Iran and Assad were actually responsible for the bombing.
 Khalouf said that the officials killed were more moderate members of the regime whom Iran wanted removed.
 Bassam Barabandi, a former Syrian diplomat, also blamed Iran.
 The same Daily Beast article also quoted Syrian intelligence sources that said Assad believed the dead officials were planning a coup against him, and that all investigations into the bombing were blocked.
 Former US ambassador Robert Stephen Ford said of the bombing, "I don't think we know how it was done."